Hermeticpoet/BookClub-Milestone3/README.md

 See Design Images folder for database schema: [design-imgs](design-imgs/database)

+### Issues Resolved

+I did have some issues getting a clear answer from the Flask-Bootstrap documentation about how to add custom classes to their quick_forms() object.
+I found some great answers however on [StackOverflow]("https://stackoverflow.com/questions/33145556/flask-bootstrap-flask-wtf-adding-class-to-submit-button") that solved that issue.
+I did, however, still have to use the `!important` in my css style rules to override the 'Flask-Bootstrap' btn style of transparent.

 ### Images

-The svg images where taken from a free to use site: [flaticon](https://www.flaticon.com/) The images are stored locally in the static folder in the img directory.
+The svg images where taken from a free to use site: [flaticon](https://www.flaticon.com/).
+The images are stored locally in the static folder in the img directory.
 I will attempt to set up S3 for storing user uploaded images but if that is not possible then I will stick with the local folder storage and come back to the set up of S3 at